DevecorSoft/blog/cn/devecor/blog/doc.md

     └── index.md
 ```

-I noticed that `toctree` directive in sphinx is adequate for our needs.
+The `toctree` directive in sphinx is adequate for our needs.
 Just declare four `toctree`s in `index.rst` which is entry point of sphinx.

 ```
 Welcome to example's documentation!